dottxt-ai/outlines/docs/cookbook/prompting-techniques/complexity-based-prompting.md

 This technique aims to improve performance on challenging tasks by exposing the model to more complex reasoning patterns and aggregating multiple solution attempts.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example